A dog barking is natural to them, and it's unreasonable for us as owners to expect our dogs to never bark.

 That, however, does not mean that the excessive dog barking problem should be accepted, and there are ways to deal with it.

-Dogs bark for various reasons, therefore the first thing to do is to figure out why your dog barks at what you might consider to be the most inappropriate times.
+Dogs bark for various reasons; therefore, the first thing to do is to figure out why your dog barks at what you might consider the most inappropriate times.

 Why Dogs Bark

 There may be a hundred reasons why you now have to deal with a dog barking problem, but the most common are these:

 When your dog sees or hears something in what he considers his territory, he'll bark a lot.

 Your dog will look alert and even aggressive during this type of barking, and the barking will often get louder and more rapid as the threat gets closer.

 This dog barking problem is often motivated by fear or a perceived threat into the canine's territory (or the dog's human).